Skip to content

 Grid View

-The default grid view displays book covers with the title and author underneath.
+The default grid view displays book covers with the title and author underneath, plus compact language and uploader badges when that metadata is available.
 This is the most visual way to browse your collection.

 List View

-- Author filter -- A dropdown to narrow results to a specific author.
+• Author filter -- Narrow results to a specific author.

 There is also a global search available from anywhere in the app via Ctrl+K (or the search button in the sidebar), which searches across both the library and navigation links.